Jessica Williams, pianist: NEWS

 Lumbar Fusion Surgery, L5/L4/S1 - please donate

 Please donate to my spine surgery recovery fund using Paypal or my PO Box —see my MRI pictures, xrays, video . . .
 6 pedicle screws, 4 titanium cages with autograft bone, titanium plates, and 2 radiolucent bendable carbon rods later, I'm taller, thinner, and getting well very slowly.
-These donations are for the year ahead that I'll be unable to play—morselized autograft bone infusions can take 12-18 months or more to harden.
-If you have a moment and some extra money that would better go to me than a political party, here's the page with the MRI photos and the PO Box and the PayPal button . . .
-PLEASE DONATE.
-My trial is not yet behind me . . .
-THANK YOU for your help! —JW
+These donations are for the year ahead that I'll be unable to play—morselized autograft bone infusions can take a long time to harden.
+Here's the page with the MRI photos and the PO Box and the PayPal button . . . please donate if you can . . . and THANK YOU for your help! — JW, March 6th, 2014

 I thank everyone!